chrthomsen/pygrametl/docs/examples/datasources.rst

 In the above example, a Pandas DataFrame is created from a spreadsheet containing revenue from some form of sales.
-Afterwards the data of the price column is transformed using one of the higher-order functions build into the Pandas package.
+Afterwards the data of the price column is transformed using one of the higher-order functions built into the Pandas package.
 Last, so the data can be loaded into a data warehouse using pygrametl, a :class:`.PandasSource` is created with the DataFrame as an argument, making the rows of the DataFrame accessible through a data source.